cosmos/sdk-tutorials/academy/2-main-concepts/migrations.md

 <HighlightBox type="tip">

-If you want more details about the number of helper functions like `AddCandidatesAndSortAtNow`, go to [Run my own chain](../4-my-own-chain/index.md).
+If you want more details about the number of helper functions like `AddCandidatesAndSortAtNow`, go to [Running Your Own Cosmos Chain](../3-my-own-chain/index.md).

 </HighlightBox>

-## Genesis migration proper
+**Proper genesis migration**

 Now everything is prepared, migrate the v1 genesis: